Audio books, newspapers and magazines are available to listen to on CD and in digital formats like MP3.

 There are lots of places to download audio, and there are thousands of books to choose from and also newspapers and magazines.
 You often have to pay to download audio, but some older or classic books that are no longer subject to copyright are available free, recorded by volunteers.

-Our beginners' guide to getting started with download audio covers everything from what are download audio books, to the devices you can use, where to find downloadable titles and also where to get support:
+Our beginners' guide to choosing a reading device covers everything from the devices you can use, where to find downloadable titles and also where to get support:

 Alternatively, you can order a copy in large print, audio CD or braille by calling our Helpline on 0303 123 9999 or email [email protected]